astroprofsmith/intromodern.github.io/_sources/c8momentum.md

 \gamma m_0 c^2 \approx \left(1+\frac{1}{2}\beta^2\right) m_0 c^2
 = m_0c^2 + \frac{1}{2}m_0 v^2
 ```
-The last term on the right is recognizable as Newton's definition
+The last term on the right is recognizable as definition of the
-of the kinetic energy of the particle.
-The dimensions of all the terms
+kinetic energy of the particle, according to Newtonian mechanics.
+The
-in Equation {eq}`totalEexp` are energy.
-As the velocity becomes exactly
+dimensions of all the terms in Equation {eq}`totalEexp` are energy.
-equal to 0, the term on the right (and all the terms in the expansion,
+As the velocity becomes exactly equal to 0, the term on the right (and
-of course) disappear, but there still is a term left in this 'energy'
+all the terms in the expansion, of course) disappear, but there still
+is a term left in this 'energy' equation.
-equation.

 The term $m_0 c^2$ can therefore be interpreted as an energy
 associated with the particle when it is at rest.
-This is of course the
+This we therefore
-rest energy of the particle, giving rise to that most famous of equations,
+dub the rest energy of the particle, giving rise to that most famous
+of equations,
 ```{math}
 :label: emc2
 \boxed{